georgeglessner/UntilThen/README.md

 ### Events made simple
 ---

-This is a project to help my learn Laravel.
+This is a project to help me learn Laravel.
 This is a **major** work in progress for now.

 ## Phase 1